S-ecki/DBS_Project/README.md

 This was, for sure, the most tricky part for me.
 We had to design a website that enables an user to execute [CRUD](https://en.wikipedia.org/wiki/Create,_read,_update_and_delete) operations on the database.
 To achieve this, I used HTML/CSS (Bootstrap) and PHP - _all 3 languages I have never used before_.
 To deploy it, a [Docker](https://www.docker.com/) Container was utilized.

 Starting off with the logic, I used [OCI8](https://www.php.net/manual/de/book.oci8.php) for PHP in my `DatabaseHelper.php` to implement all the needed methods on my database for the CRUD operations. <br>
-An `index.php` files was created as the HomePage, housing general information, a _Sidebar_ & _Dropdown_ to navigate the site and a Diashow with related pictures. (see screenshot below) <br>
+An `index.php` files was created as the HomePage, housing general information, a _Sidebar_ & _Dropdown_ to navigate the site and a Diashow with related pictures. <sub>(see screenshot below)</sub> <br>
-Every table that allows CRUD operation has an own page (`*index.php`) displaying them and the content of the table itself. (see exemplary screenshot below) <br>
+Every table that allows CRUD operations has an own page (`*index.php`) displaying them and the content of the table itself. <sub>(see exemplary screenshot below)</sub> <br>
 For the rest of the tables, simple `show*.php` files were created to show off the content.

-Styling of all the pages was done swiftly using [this](https://startbootstrap.com/template/simple-sidebar) free Bootstrap template.
+Styling was swiftly applied to all the pages using [this](https://startbootstrap.com/template/simple-sidebar) free Bootstrap template.
 The simplicity of using Bootstrap is what surprised me the most during all of this project.
-The style was applied quickly with minimal knowledge of CSS and customization was a easy as it gets with the clear [docs](https://getbootstrap.com/docs/4.1/getting-started/introduction/) and some tutorial videos.
+The style was applied quickly with minimal knowledge of CSS and customization was as easy as it gets with the clear [docs](https://getbootstrap.com/docs/4.1/getting-started/introduction/) and some tutorial videos.

-All in all, this was a very pleasureable experience for a first-time web development and I can´t remember ever learning this much in such a short amount of time!
+All in all, this was a very pleasureable experience for a first-time web developer and I can´t remember ever learning this much in such a short amount of time!

 ## What I´ve learnt